ch4og/nixos-config/README.md

 Proxy:

-- [ ] Find why sometimes network dies and drops packets
+- [?]
+Find why sometimes network dies and drops packets (might be fixed by switching to xray)
-- [ ] Switch to xray or v2ray maybe?
+- [x] Switch to xray or v2ray maybe?
 - [x] Add rules to bypass discord block
 - [x] Configure rules to proxy only blocked sites
 - [x] Create a [flake for byedpi](https://github.com/ch4og/byedpi-flake)